Loch Awe, Portsonachan, ArgyllGuest Rating

 Shower room with WC and wash basin.

 - Linen (Double Bed)

 - Linen (Single Bed)

 Bed linen and towels are INCLUDED.
-The first £25 of electricity is INCLUDED with any additional usage payable by meter reading at the end of your stay.
-Heating is by electric central heating and wood-burning stove (log starter pack @ £5 per bag).
+Electricity is INCLUDED.
+Heating is by electric central heating and wood-burning stove (logs INCLUDED).
 WiFi is INCLUDED (subject to a fair usage policy).
-Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured particularly after heavy rainfall.
-Guests may therefore prefer to bring bottled water to drink.
+Water is from a private source which is UV filtered and regularly tested.
 Sorry, pets are not accepted.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).